suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Improvements
 - Reduce GC.Alloc() by using collection pools.
 - Add `DISABLE_ADDRESSABLES` compiling condition, to make it able to disable addressable assets features.
+And also make it disabled by default, hope new customers stop complaining about addressable error, which they actually should learn to use it to make performant game.

 ### Bug Fixes
 - [2865](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2865)